Hypotenuse: Sine and cosine

+The definitions of the sine, cosine and tangent functions are often remembered using the mnemonic "SOH-CAH-TOA", where "SOH" stands for "sine = opposite / hypotenuse", "CAH" stands for "cosine = adjacent / hypotenuse", and "TOA" stands for "tangent = opposite / adjacent".

+In computer programming

-Many computer languages support the ISO C standard function hypot(x,y), which returns the value above.
-The function is designed not to fail where the straightforward calculation might overflow or underflow and can be slightly more accurate and sometimes significantly slower.
+Many programming languages support a version of the ISO C standard function hypot(x, y), which calculates the hypotenuse of a right triangle using the Pythagorean theorem.
+The function is designed not to fail where the straightforward calculation might overflow or underflow.
+It can often be more accurate and slower than the straightforward calculation.

 Some languages have extended the definition to higher dimensions.
-For example, C++17 supports $\textstyle \mbox{std::hypot}(x, y, z) = \sqrt{x^2 +y^2 + z^2}$; this gives the length of the diagonal of a rectangular cuboid with edges x, y, and z.
-Python 3.8 extended $\mbox{math.hypot}$ to handle an arbitrary number of arguments.
+For example, C++17 supports std::hypot(x, y, z) which gives the length of the diagonal of a rectangular cuboid with edge lengths x, y, and z.
+Python 3.8 includes a version of math.hypot which can handle an arbitrary number of arguments.

-Some scientific calculators provide a function to convert from rectangular coordinates to polar coordinates.
-This gives both the length of the hypotenuse and the angle the hypotenuse makes with the base line (c_{1} above) at the same time when given x and y.
-The angle returned is normally given by atan2(y,x).

-Trigonometric ratios

-By means of trigonometric ratios, one can obtain the value of two acute angles, $\alpha\,$and $\beta\,$, of the right triangle.

-Given the length of the hypotenuse $c\,$and of a cathetus $b\,$, the ratio is: